COVID-19 INFORMATION FOR TRAVELERS TO MEXICO

 Temporary Border Closure for non-essential travel

 The United States and Mexico governments are working to fight against this pandemic together.
 Both governments entered a joint agreement March 21 to limit non-essential travel along the US-Mexico land border to prevent the spread of the COVID-19 virus reducing the mobility of our shared border.
-By agreement, both countries have decided to extend the restrictions on April 20th for additional 30 days, on May 19th through June 22, and on June 16th restrictions have been extended through July 21, 2020.
+By agreement, both countries have decided to extend the restrictions April 20th for additional 30 days, on May 19th, June 22, July 14th and on August 14, restrictions have been extended through September 21, 2020.

 Non- essential travel includes travel that is considered tourism or recreational in nature.
 Unaffected travel include essential commerce, essential trade, individuals traveling to receive medical treatment, commuting to and from jobs in the USA or Mexico, attending urgent family needs.
 The temporary border crossing restrictions are enforced by the US preventing foreign citizens with visas to enter the US.
 US Citizens, US legal residents, dual citizens, Mexico Legal Residents, are allowed to enter Mexico, and will be allowed to cross back to the US.
 If you need to travel to Mexico, plan your route, check your destination's mobility restrictions, pack your sanitizing essentials, including face-mask, disinfectants and antiviral gel for everyone in your vehicle.
 If you have any questions, give us a call (800) 222 0158.

 Mexican government has implemented a Federal Health contingency period until May 30, including suspension of non-essential activities in the public, private and social sectors.
 On May 18, Mexico entered Phase 1 of reopening communities with low level of contagion.
 Phase 2 in place between May 18-May 31, businesses adopting new protocols to safely open for interactions between staff and customers.
 Phase 3, June 1, the reopening phase will begin through a weekly health alert "Traffic light system" by region (state or by city) that will determine the level of health alert and define the type of activities allowed in the area.
 The Mexican government updates the state-level designations every Friday, and the revisions will take effect the following Monday.